 The VPS community, once again, welcomed Universal Promise and its volunteers with kindness, professionalism, humor, and gratitude.
 As a result, the SGS students instantly and seamlessly immersed themselves in the experience, from their welcome by a host of traditional Xhosa dancers to their heartfelt concern for all VPS learners to their impact on their tutees to their emotional attendance at the handover ceremony of the Universal Promise Academic Centre.

 Prior to our arrival, each VPS educator had graciously agreed to co-teach with an SGS student and to share strategies, improve the teacher-to-student ratio, keep an eye out for particularly advanced or struggling students, and make note of any learners who were attending school without proper uniforms, so that we may intervene on their behalf.
-In addition, the SGS students were responsible for developing an after-school tutoring program and for collaborating with Ilizwe EmPOWERment crafters to design and make over 500 bracelets with the red, black, and white SGS color scheme and a wooden SGS shield and 500 Molly's Dollies.
-(Join the Molly's Dollies Posse today!)
+In addition, the SGS students were responsible for developing an after-school tutoring program and for collaborating with local crafters to learn the projects the women had been mastering week by week.

 At the end of the trip, SGS volunteers left Nomathamsanqa with full but heavy hearts - knowing full well that they were saying goodbye, at least for a time, to the most warm, welcoming, talented, and beautiful human beings they had ever met.